Get started analyzing runtime performance

 Click Optimize.
 The blue icons should move faster and more smoothly.

-To better display a difference between the optimized and un-optimized versions, click the Subtract 10 button a few times and try again.
-If you add too many blue icons, you might max out the CPU, and then you might not observe a major difference in the results for the two versions.
+To better display a difference between the optimized and non-optimized versions, click the Subtract 10 button a few times and try again.
+If you add too many blue icons, you could max out the CPU, and then you might not observe a major difference in the results for the two versions.

 Click Un-Optimize.
 The blue icons move slower and with more sluggishness again.